 • DINNødhjælp participated in the DR2 documentary “Anja and the witchchildren (Anja og heksebørnene)” in October 2016

 The organization performs an important educational work to break the superstition in Nigeria.
 Due to the high superstition many children and teens are accused of being witches which often leads to inhumane treatments of torture, dehumanization and banishment by the family and the local community, many of these children die due to unhealed wounds and malnutrition.
-Anja and her team tries to rescue as many of these unfortunate souls and house them at the orphanage in Akwa Ibom, Nigeria.
+Anja and her team try to rescue as many of these unfortunate souls and house them at the orphanage in Akwa Ibom, Nigeria.

 The children receive plenty of care, medical treatment, food / lodging and education, which enables a stable life for the children so they can become viable in the society.